Ferashabib/CampusCooks/README.md

 #Running the web app:
 To run the web app, simply open a terminal, and then switch your current directory to the source code directory.
-After thatm simply run "npm start" to run the web app and it will open in the browser after a few seconds.
+After that, simply run "npm start" to run the web app and it will open in the browser after a few seconds.